surya3997/HA17/README.md

 ## Installation
 	Place this folder in htdocs in xampp installation folder.
+	Create mysql user with username and password as 'ha'.
-Import sql/ha_final.sql
+	Import sql/ha_final.sql with database name 'ha'.